 When considering a future purchase , do we consider the challenges if not prepared?
 Poor preparation is a common issue when it comes to making big financial decisions.

 Below are examples of decision-making mistakes.
 Can you relate to them?

 Making the wrong choices when spending, saving and investing money can lead to serious financial consequences.

-One example is buying a car that is too expensive and isn’t needed.
-It can be a quick decision with long-term impacts of excessive debt as a large portion of income goes towards paying the car loan.
+Decision: Made quickly with long-term impacts It can be a quick decision with long-term impacts of excessive debt as a large portion of income goes towards paying the car loan.

 Additionally, if the car doesn’t meet needs, extra money may be needed for repairs or upgrades.

 It is important to make informed decisions by carefully considering all options and budgeting in advance to avoid these potential pitfalls.

 Not learning from previous experiences when managing money can lead to repeating costly and unnecessary purchases, and cause a strain on finances.

 For example someone who frequently buys expensive designer clothing with their credit card.
 Despite realising these purchases have resulted in late payments and financial stress in the past, they continue to make these impulsive purchases without learning from their previous experiences.